 Andrea Larsen – Artist Statement

 How do you create your own reality?
 What do you put in it?
 What do you love?
 Patterns and colours and people.
 Joy of creating and loving.
 Colours of calm and beauty.
 People and poses to create a reality.

 Why?
-Why do people do this?
-Why did I do this?
+Why do people do this, and why did I do this?
 Spaces within a space and real within fake environments.

 Does beauty make sense or is it just beauty?
 Can you create something that makes sense but doesn’t fit.

 Does a dress make a woman?
 What do patterns do for the eyes?
 Do they hurt?
 Are they calming?
 Are they pretty?

 Bright colours are so bright but when you combine them with other colours, are they better?
 Or are they garish and ugly?

 What makes a painting?